ThonyPrice/deepl_project/presentation/manuscript.md

 ## Loss plots

-The overfitting is evident by these lots representing three of the architectures we just showed.
-Looking at these we realised model A and B had no regularisation at all which means these results were to be expected.
+The overfitting is evident by these plots representing three of the architectures we just showed.
+Looking at these we realised model A and B had no regularisation at all which means overfitting were to be expected.

 Model C and D had Dropout in the fully connected layer but only at a 30% ratio which apparently was not sufficient enough.